Dichomeris diacrita

 Dichomeris diacrita is a moth in the family Gelechiidae.
 It was described by Alexey Diakonoff in 1968.
 It is found on Luzon in the Philippines.

+Description

 The wingspan is about 14.5 mm.
 The forewings are light milky green with blackish and white markings.
 There is a transverse series of small blackish scales at one-fifth and another similar transverse series from below two-thirds of the costa, as well as a short transverse mark on the dorsum beyond the middle.
 The hindwings are dark bronze blackish fuscous.